microsoft/api-extractor.com-website/pages/setup/invoking.md

 navigation_source: docs_nav
 ---

-How do you invoke API Extractor on your project?
+Sounds great!
+So... how exactly do we enable API Extractor for a new project?

 * TOC
 {:toc}